ayush235/Evolutionary-Algorithms/README.md

     $ cythonize -i -3 core.pyx && mv *.so core.so

-Then open up three terminals and run your experiments. eg. Ayush will need to run
+Then open up three terminals and run your experiments. eg.

     $ ./experiment.py 1
     $ ./experiment.py 2